 Gunther is our newest rooster.
 We hatched him last spring and he took full reign of the hen house after his father, Carl, passed away.
 He is the BEST rooster ever!
 He is fiercely protective of his flock, yet he is not aggressive towards us.
 He loves his food and shares with his women.
 It is especially funny when we feed him craisins from our hands - he will pick one out to pass off to a hen, then eat one himself, then pass one out, then eat one, and so on.
 All the while making what we call 'yummy sounds', which is a loud clucking noise made in his throat.
 Gunther puts 100% of his effort into being a rooster and he is exhausted, sleeping soundly at night in between his hens where it is the warmest and softest.

 I have to deviate from talking about the chickens this time of year.
 Winter isn't too interesting for chickens by the way.
 They hunker down and keep warm with their built-in down jackets.
 Their egg laying decreases and they don't move around much.
-Gunther, our newest rooster, still crows, but limits that to a few times in the morning or the Amazon delivery truck.
+Gunther, our newest rooster, still crows, but limits that to a few times in the morning or for the Amazon delivery truck.

 However - I had the opportunity to head down to our beach house this weekend.
 I needed to take care of a few household items and didn't mind taking some time for myself.
 I took walks on the beach for hours at a time - just me and my 1980's music.
 Along the way, I was fortunate to come across all kinds of wild life - seagulls (who are....let's me honest....like sea chickens), pelicans (I love them!), starfish, shrimp boats, and assorted shells.
 I happened to come across a half sand dollar (skeleton) and thought it was lovely.
 Not the best kind - the best is to find a whole one, but for whatever reason it appealed to me.